dotnet/csharplang/proposals/collection-literals.md

     In order to evaluate this full literal, we need to evaluate the element expressions within.
 That means being able to evaluate `b ? [c] : [d, e]`.
 However, absent a target type to evaluate this expression in the context of, and absent any sort of *natural type*, this would we would be unable to determine what to do with either `[c]` or `[d, e]` here.

     To resolve this, we could say that when evaluating a literal's `spread_element` expression, there was an implicit target type equivalent to the target type of the literal itself.
-So, in the above, that would rewritten as:
+So, in the above, that would be rewritten as:

     ```c#
     int __e1 = a;